Aliases for EYA1 Gene

 EYA1 (EYA Transcriptional Coactivator And Phosphatase 1) is a Protein Coding gene.
-Diseases associated with EYA1 include branchiootic syndrome 1 and otofaciocervical syndrome.
-Among its related pathways are Transcriptional misregulation in cancer.
-GO annotations related to this gene include protein tyrosine phosphatase activity.
+Diseases associated with EYA1 include branchiootic syndrome and eya1-related branchiootorenal spectrum disorders.
+Among its related pathways are Transcriptional misregulation in cancer and DNA Double-Strand Break Repair.
+GO annotations related to this gene include RNA binding and protein tyrosine phosphatase activity.
 An important paralog of this gene is EYA3.

 UniProtKB/Swiss-Prot for EYA1 Gene

 Functions both as protein phosphatase and as transcriptional coactivator for SIX1, and probably also for SIX2, SIX4 and SIX5.
 Tyrosine phosphatase that dephosphorylates Tyr-142 of histone H2AX (H2AXY142ph) and promotes efficient DNA repair via the recruitment of DNA repair complexes containing MDC1.
 Tyr-142 phosphorylation of histone H2AX plays a central role in DNA repair and acts as a mark that distinguishes between apoptotic and repair responses to genotoxic stress.
 Its function as histone phosphatase may contribute to its function in transcription regulation during organogenesis.
 Has also phosphatase activity with proteins phosphorylated on Ser and Thr residues (in vitro).
 Required for normal embryonic development of the craniofacial and trunk skeleton, kidneys and ears.
 Together with SIX1, it plays an important role in hypaxial muscle development; in this it is functionally redundant with EYA2.